pitivi/pitivi/docs/Google_Summer_of_Code.md

 We'd love to see GSoC proposals originating from an itch you need to scratch.
 You are welcome to ask around and **bring your own ideas**.
-If you're not sure where you can be most useful, have a look at the “large” tasks in the [Pitivi tasks for newcomers] list.
+If you're not sure where you can be most useful, have a look at the “large” tasks in the [fun tasks for newcomers] list.
 They are fun cool features very suitable for a GSoC project.
 See the [roadmap] for our overall vision for the project.
 Deadlines for applying are approaching fast, hurry up!